RoheLab/vsp/README.md

 1. Rohe, K. & Zeng, M. *Vintage Factor Analysis with Varimax Performs Statistical Inference*.
 2020+.

-Code to reproduce the results in *Vintage Factor Analysis with Varimax Performs Statistical Inference* is [available here](https://github.com/RoheLab/vsp-paper).
+Code to reproduce the results from the paper is [available here](https://github.com/RoheLab/vsp-paper).